brucedkyle/architectures/docs/sustainability/supplychain.md

 In addition, organizations are exploring how to provide a more sustainable footprint.
 Organizations are looking to redefine an enterprise-wide approach to sustainability.

+In this overview, we will discuss the business challenges, business value, and business outcomes and then provide automation and modernization actionable steps organizations can take to drive innovation and move toward a digital supply chain.
+These are based on The Action Guide in Own your transformation survey of 1500 CSCOs across 24 industries.
+Actionable steps will be developed through the lens of use cases on how the main risk factors can be transformed:

+- Demand Risk (under stock and over stock)
+- Loss and waste management
+- Product timeliness
+- Perfect order
+- Last mile delivery
+- Sustainability

+We will then give an overview of the solution, reference architecture, logical diagram, and how these capabilities are realized by technology capabilities.

 ## Supply chain concepts

 _Fulfilment_ is the process of exceeding customer expectations when the customer receives their requested products, good or services.
 The items must be made available in a suitable timeframe, at the correct location and in an acceptable condition.